Shiyuan-eric/website/content/authors/admin/_index.md

     url: https://www.ucsc.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Master's student in the Department of Computer Science and Engineering at UC Santa Cruz, under the supervision of [Dr. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/).
-His research primarily revolves around the explainability of AI and NLP models, with a specific focus on the interpretability of Large Language Models (LLM).
+His research primarily revolves around the explainability of NLP models.

 # Interests to show in About widget
 interests: